Reinforcement Learning Explained (Beginner-Friendly Guide)

 4. What is a reward in reinforcement learning?

-A signal that tells the AI whether an action was good or bad.
+A reward is feedback given to the AI that tells it whether an action was helpful or harmful.

 5. What is a policy in reinforcement learning?